Hammarn/Populationsgenomik/README.md

 The poporder file is a key between what your populations are called and what "Proper" name you want to show up in your final plot.
-For us it will look like this.
+For us it will look like this. * Note that the file nees to be tab delimited *
 ```
 CEU	European
-CHB	Han Chinese
+Han	Chinese
-Egyptian	Egyptian
+MbutiPygmies	Rainforest Hunter Gatherers
+San	San
+Unknown1	Unknown1
+Unknown11	Unknown11
+Unknown3	Unknown3
+Unknown5	Unknown5
 YRI	Yoruba

 ```
 So just copy this into a file called `unkown_poporder.txt`